 Check the heater and airconditioner functions

+Make sure to test the air conditioner; air conditioner problems are common in used cars.
+With the engine running, turn the A/C on.
+You should feel cold air coming from the vents soon after the A/C is turned on.
 Test all the heater fan speed settings; it's a common problem when the heater fan works only at high speed settings.
 Watch out for musty or other odors from the vents.
 A burnt oil smell from the vents indicate possible oil leaks from the engine.
 An antifreeze smell is a sign of a problem too.

 If the vehicle has the rear heater/AC controls, make sure everything works there too.